 They say home is where the heart is, and for family band Rosemere Road that statement rings particularly true.
 Sisters Carson and Emmery Brakke grew up in suburban Rhode Island, with their cousin Kara McKee just blocks away, all singing folk songs (and many, many Christmas carols) in their parents' living rooms from as early on as they can remember.

 With influences ranging from Tori Amos to Emmylou Harris to The Shirelles, Rosemere Road brings an edgy depth to their traditional folk sound.
-In the year since the band has formed they have played out and around Boston, Somerville, and Cambridge, where they have quickly garnered attention for their close knit harmonies and unique vocal arrangements.
+In the years since the band has formed, they have quickly garnered attention for their close knit harmonies and unique vocal arrangements.
+Playing primarily in the Boston area, they have also toured in Rhode Island and New York City.
 While their songs sometimes deviate from the traditional folk trio style, their message resonates with the genre: telling stories of lost love and hard times, while never allowing anything to stop them from chasing their dreams.